issacdowling/selfhostedsmarthomeguide/README.md

 cd
 git clone https://github.com/rhasspy/rhasspy3
 cd rhasspy3
+git reset --hard 11e8d3016d323a2ab1756dc68b4ba8a9f75f22a6
 ```

+(right now, that `git reset` command is to peg the version of Rhasspy3 to a specific version while it's in heavy development and incomplete)

 to install dependencies, which will then allow the installation of rhasspy in a folder in the home directory.

 Now, we're gonna configure Rhasspy.
 Most of this is almost directly taken from Rhasspy's own docs.